limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)              |      | in progress Approved architecture by ITOPs                          |      | Intake checklist 100% completed                          |      |  Checklist in development by CAS
-COMPLETED ALL OIT Intake Tasks                           | Green     |
+COMPLETED ALL OIT Intake Tasks                           | Yellow     | process question about Unified Intake and VIPR process for projects that are part of larger VA portfolios (FMBT)

 ### ECSO / VAEC Detailed Migration Planning
 Task                                              | Status    | Comments (only if yellow or red)